dam-grassman/blog/_posts/2021-06-27-Do-Calculus.markdown

 Causality is definitely one of the hottest topic of the recent years, and rightly so !
 It is seen seen as one of the keys to help current AI system reaching a next step towards true intelligence,   as highlighted by Turing-Award winner Yoshua Bengio at Neurips 2020 : “[We] won’t deliver a true AI revolution, until it can go beyond pattern recognition and learn more about cause and effect“.<br>

-Let's start with a interesting statistical paradox to raise curiosity.
+Let's look at two examples to illustrate why we need causality : (1) an interesting statistical paradox to raise curiosity and (2) the famous brain-teaser Monty Hall problem

-### Simpson's Paradox
+## A. Simpson's Paradox

 <i>Context</i> : we want to investigate which of two treatments on tumor is the more effective.
 To do so, we come accross a study that have been conducted over the years, aiming at comparing the recovery rate between our two treatments of interest : A (Take medication) and B (Have surgery).
 At first sight, the data collected seems to be quite decent : around 2000 patients (quite as sample!) have been given either treatment A or B  in equal proportion. <br>